-Requirement (-) Date Signature Discover in group discussion: a.
-What Christianity is b.
-What are the marks of a true disciple. c.
+Requirement (·) Date Signature

+1. Discover in group discussion:

+a.
+What Christianity is

+b.
+What are the marks of a true disciple.

+c.
 The forces involved in becoming a Christian.

-2. a.
-Investigate the history of the bible and b. participate in a Bible Marking Program or complete the Bible Marking Honour.
-3. Invite at least three people (non-members) to your Sabbath School Class or enroll them in a Bible Correspondence Course.
+2. Investigate the history of the bible.

+3. Invite at least three people (non-members) to your Sabbath School Class.

 4. Have a current Memory Gem Certificate.